-Another U.S. court filing ties the Honduran president, a Trump ally, to narcotrafficking
+Another U.S. court filing ties the Honduran president, a Trump ally, to narco-trafficking

 In March, U.S. prosecutors said a different accused trafficker, Geovanny Daniel Fuentes Ramires, had delivered a $25,000 bribe to Hernández that same year.

-The Honduran president has denied those accusations.
-He did not react publicly to the charges announced Thursday.
+The Honduran president has denied those charges.
+The presidential palace issued a statement on Twitter on Thursday saying that the references to Hernandez in the latest case were “100% false” and showed that “allegations originating from confessed drug traffickers aren’t credible.”

+The statement said that upon taking office, Hernandez had purged the police of corrupt officials, leading to the removal of Bonilla.
+“President Hernández did that because he had nothing to fear,” said the statement.

 The conservative Hernández recently concluded an agreement to take in asylum seekers who are turned away at the U.S. border.
-Trump noted that cooperation last week, when he tweeted that he’d promised to send the Honduran president lifesaving ventilators for the country’s covid-19 victims.
+Trump noted that cooperation last week, when he tweeted that he had promised to send the Honduran president lifesaving ventilators for the country’s covid-19 victims.

 The administration’s cordial tone toward Hernández amid the drug allegations contrasts sharply with its attitude toward Venezuela’s leftist leader, Nicolás Maduro.